CBT Worksheet for Anxiety

 What is a CBT Worksheet for Anxiety?

-CBT Worksheets for Anxiety are commonly used in conjunction with therapy sessions to assist patients in practicing new skills outside of the session that often involves behavioral experiments, a key component of CBT, where individuals engage in activities that expose them to anxiety-provoking situations.
+CBT Worksheets for Anxiety are commonly used in conjunction with therapy sessions to assist patients in exploring new coping skills outside of the session.
+This can help them learn to manage stress, especially during anxiety-inducing situations.
 These worksheets can also be used as a self-help resource for those unable to attend therapy sessions or as an adjunct to other types of treatment.

 CBT Worksheet for Anxiety Template